College Basketball Top 25: Gonzaga or Ohio State at No. 1?

 1. The point of this stream of consciousness is not to say that Baylor doesn’t deserve to be the No. 1 team in the country this week.
 If that’s the way you feel, you’re not wrong.
 The Bears have very much earned it.
 Picking who was No. 1 in my poll was not easy to do, and I think there are valid arguments to make for any one of Duke, Baylor and Gonzaga for the top spot.

-The point is to say that if you’re picking Duke, the only team on KenPom with a top 10 offense and defense, to drop from the No. 1 spot because they lost on a buzzer-beater while keeping San Diego State in the top five because they just so happened to win, I think that’s silly.
+The point is to say that if you’re picking Duke, who is the only team on KenPom with a top 10 offense and defense, to drop from the No. 1 spot because they lost on a buzzer-beater in November while keeping San Diego State in the top five because they won on a buzzer-beater in December, you’re being silly.

-2. Those wins absolutely should matter in the things that actually matter.
+2. The fact that Duke lost and San Diego State won absolutely should factor into the things that actually matter.
 You can check the receipts.
-I was one of the people banging on the loudest about how whatever metric the NCAA developed to replace the RPI keep some kind of results-based influence without becoming a fully-predictive metric.
+I was one of the people banging on the loudest about the fact that whatever metric the NCAA developed to replace the RPI must keep some kind of results-based influence in the algorithm.
+We cannot have the most important metric in our sport be a fully-predictive metric.

 The reason for this is simple: What is the point of watching sports if the win doesn’t actually matter?
 What is the point of getting excited about a buzzer-beater if that buzzer-beater doesn’t have outsized influence on the season at-large?
 Duke absolutely, 100 percent should have that home loss to Stephen F. Austin ding them as the bracket is put together.
 And San Diego State should 100 percent be allowed to go up to the Selection Committee and point out how it’s January 12th and they still have not lost a basketball game.